MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P7-d3-chart/content.md

 >          max = CODE HERE,
 >      // Use D3s select to get the svg
 >          svg = CODE HERE,
->      // Select all 'rect' from svg - use selectAll
+>      // Select all 'rect' from svg - use selectAll - call data on bars and pass your data
 >          bars = CODE HERE,
 >      // Construct a new linear scale https://github.com/mbostock/d3/wiki/Quantitative-Scales#linear for the y axis
 >          yScale = d3.scale.linear()